Plenty of thinking behind great design.

 What that looks like in the real world

-I’ve been working across design studios, the corporate sector, and local government for 15+ years.
-Which means I’m well acquainted with complexity, approvals, feedback loops, and documents that start life as “just a quick thing” and end up being… not that.
+As a result, I’m well acquainted with complexity, approvals, feedback loops, and documents that start life as “just a quick thing” and end up being… not that.

 Reports.
 Books.
 Magazines.
 Catalogues.
 Long-form publications where the details matter and the final output needs to hold its own, whether it’s on a boardroom table, in a letterbox, or flicked through with a coffee in hand.